cjerdonek/rcv-results-reporter/README.md

 * Add "Eliminated in Round ..."
 * Add tooltips of uncommon phrases?
+* Add a "production" script for use in a non-demo context.
+* Try adding intermediate rounds? (expand / collapse)
+* Add end-to-end tests of the html.
+* Make sure all elections are covered in the tests.
 * Add translations of the following phrases used in Dominion's English RCV reports:
   * Continuing Ballots Total
   * Blanks
   * Exhausted
   * Non Transferable Total
-* Make test HTML viewable on GitHub.
-* Add a "production" script for use in a non-demo context.
-* Try adding intermediate rounds? (expand / collapse)
-* Add end-to-end tests of the html.
-* Make sure all elections are covered in the tests.